EhsanKia/Keypirinha-PuzzTools/README.md

 	- Add ? — adds ? after every character
 	- From enumeration — converts an enumeration to a nutrimatic query

+The transform is automatically applied to the contents of your clipboard when selected.

 ## Installation